NaturalCycles/js-lib/readme.md

 - `<rootDir>/src/test/setupJest.ts`
 - `<rootDir>/src/test/setupJest.integration.ts`

-Set `JEST_ALPHABETIC` env variable to run Jest tests in alphabetic order (internally it points `--testSequencer` to a pre-defined sequencer file that sorts all filenames alphabetically).
+`yarn test` runs tests in alphabetic order by default (internally it points `--testSequencer` to a pre-defined sequencer file that sorts all filenames alphabetically).
+Set `JEST_NO_ALPHABETIC` env variable to disable it.

 #### Lint commands